dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

 If the class contains 2 overloaded methods with the same signature, the compiler will emit an error.

-Overloading a method where one has a more specific parameter type than the other is allowed, and the best match will be selected.
+Overloading a method where one has a more specific parameter type than the other is allowed, and the best (i.e. most specific) match will be selected.

 Overloading for methods with primitives as parameters, in the correct order:
 * Exact match by type